 XSL-FO (XSL Formatting Objects) is a powerful stylesheet language for formatting XML documents.
-The semantics of the bounded form of paper and print are expressed by XSL-FO when the dimensions are fixed.
+The semantics of the bounded form of paper and print is expressed by XSL-FO when the dimensions are fixed.
 In contrast to HTML, which represents the semantics of the unbounded form of a browser window with variable dimensions.
 The XML documents formatted by XSL-FO are mostly used to generate PDF files.
-XSL (Extensible Stylesheet Language) is a set of feature complete W3C technologies intended to design for the formatting and exchange of XML documents and XSL-FO is a part of this language.
+XSL (Extensible Stylesheet Language) is a set of feature-complete W3C technologies intended to design for formatting and exchanging XML documents and XSL-FO part of this language.
 XSLT and XPath are also other parts of XSL.

 History and Basic Concepts